JL709/LoLMatchAnalyzer/README.md

 # LoLMatchAnalyzer
-Retrieves and displays match information for League of Legends matches
+Retrieves and displays match information for League of Legends matches.
+Outdated as of 2017 runes/masteries rework.